serverlessworkflow/specification/specification/README.md

 ```

 We can then define a correlation rule, through which all consumed events with the 'hospitalMonitorSystem', and the 'com.hospital.patient.heartRateMonitor'
-type that have the **same** value of the 'patientId' property to be related to the created workflow instance:
+type that have the **same** value of the 'patientId' property to be correlated to the created workflow instance:

 ```json
 {